quantum-tinkerer/MeanFi/docs/source/tutorial/pwave_superconductivity.md

 print(f"random residual norm: {random_result.errors.scf_residual:.3e}")
 ```

-With this seed, the random initial condition converges to a more nematic superconducting solution.
+The random initial condition explores the pairing space without imposing a
+chiral pattern.
+Inspect the amplitudes, winding, and free energy to see whether
-It still develops anomalous order, but it does not retain the clean $C_4$-symmetric chiral structure obtained from the symmetry-informed guess.
+it reaches the same state as the symmetry-informed guess.

 ```{code-cell} ipython3
 :tags: [hide-input]